spidasoftware/schema/resources/v1/schema/spidamin/README.md

       ]
     }

-Once you have the JSON object, you would submit that JSON to the createOrUpdate method.
-A couple points of note would be the "amStationId" that is the reference to the id in the primary asset service, for example Asset Master.
+Once you have the JSON object, you would submit that JSON to the createOrUpdate method just like above.

+_Note:_ the "amStationId" is the reference to the id in the primary asset service, for example Asset Master.

 Example Service Implementation
 ---------------------------